taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 ### Page 6 and 7

 Min finds the platform for the school shuttle.
-The entrance to the platform is guarded by World Government Security Wardens, who are scanning everyone entering the platform for illegal substances and unregistered e-syrup products.
+The entrance to the platform is guarded by World Government Security Wardens, who are scanning everyone entering the platform for illegal substances and unregistered eSyrup products.

 #### Flashback

-Min, on her way to the Space Barge station to leave Earth, stops by a black market drug dealer to buy a substance that when injected, will render her e-syrup tatoos undetectable by World Government standard issue scanners for 24 hours.
+Min, on her way to the Space Barge station to leave Earth, stops by a black market drug dealer to buy a substance that when injected, will render her eSyrup tatoos undetectable by World Government standard issue scanners for 24 hours.
 Min has learned the circuitry of a chemical scanner, and uses it to verify the chemical components of the substance.
 The whole time, though, Min in stressed and the dealer is stone-faced.

 #### back to the **LOWER ESTATES ORBITAL STATION**